7 Tips for Maintaining and Taking Care of Relaxed Hair

 As for blow dryers, a great alternative is letting your hair air dry.
 However, if that isn’t possible, you can still use a blow dryer, but have it on the 'cold' setting.
 If it is a hand held one, remember to constantly move it to different areas of your head.
 If it is a ‘bonnet’ style one, also have it at a medium setting, and set to a timer.

 5. Re-relax your new hair growth (and take care of your roots!)

 Even though your hair is chemically straightened, new hair growth that comes from the roots will have a natural, curly texture.
 This is your natural hair growing through the roots from your scalp.
 As it grows longer, the roots tend to become entangled easily, which can lead to knots (ouch!)
 Rough combing of new growth can result in hair loss and breakage.

 Comb thoroughly through your hair frequently, to avoid your roots from becoming matted, especially if new growth is beginning to appear.
 This can help to prevent tangles and knots.

 It is recommended to have your hair re-straightened (or touched up) at least every six to eight weeks; once every three months is considered ideal.

 It is recommended to wash relaxed hair at least once to twice every two weeks.
 While it is not necessary (or practical) to wash your tresses every day, it should still be done frequently.
 When washing, use shampoos that are lenient on processed hair types, as well as shampoo.
 Straightened hair is at its weakest when wet, so try to avoid combing, or use a wide toothed comb, and treat your hair gently.
-Hot Oil treatments and deep conditions (this is when you apply conditioner to your hair, put a shower cap over it and let it sit for an hour) are also beneficial, and should be done occasionally.
+Hot Oil treatments and deep conditioners are also beneficial, and should be done frequently.